 Weight: 3.9 ounces (with batteries)

-Best Use: Hands-free adjustable light for outdoors or working
+Best use: For outdoors or working

 Description: The Black Diamond Storm Headlamp is a high-intensity headlamp that will give you 30-to-40 hours of 250-lumen light on 4 AAA batteries.
-The Storm uses 2 white LED bulbs, 1 green and 1 red.
+The Storm uses 2 white LED bulbs, 1 green, and 1 red.

 The white light is for overall use; the green light is good for hunting (it doesn’t disturb game), and red light is good for map reading (it doesn’t interfere with night vision).